-The term frame rate and FPS are often interchangeable.
-FPS stands for frames per second and refers to the number of video frames that display each second in a stream or other video source.
-This term is the same as frame rate.
+The terms frame rate and FPS are often used interchangeably.
+FPS stands for “frames per second” and refers to the number of video frames that display each second in video.

 Essentially, FPS is the unit of measurement for frame rate.

 You can control how many frames per second a video has when broadcasting over Dacast in your encoder settings.